ibm-cloud-docs/cis/range-concept.md

 # Range applications
 {: #range-concept}

-IBM Cloud CIS Range applications allow you to extend DDoS protection, TLS encryption, and custom rule policies to TCP and UDP services beyond traditional HTTP/HTTPS traffic.
+Range applications allow you to extend DDoS protection, TLS encryption, and custom rule policies to TCP and UDP services beyond traditional HTTP/HTTPS traffic.
 This secures your TCP-based services beyond just web traffic and provides comprehensive security and performance benefits within IBM Cloud CIS.
 {: shortdesc}

 Unlike standard web applications protected by CIS, Range applications enable your non-web services, such as VPN endpoints, NAT gateways, database ports, and custom TCP services, to leverage CIS global network and threat intelligence.
 Traffic destined for these services passes through the CIS infrastructure, where it benefits from multiple layers of security and performance enhancements, including: